-- Take off the front grill, which requires no unscrewing or simply flip it down or up or snap it off.
+- Please take off the front grill, which requires no unscrewing or flip it down or up or snap it off.

 - Second, slip out the air filter and clean it.
 Change it if needed.
-Simply wipe it using a damp paper towel, or if needed, you have to bath it in water and soap then let it dry.
+Wipe it using a damp paper towel, or if needed, you have to bathe it in water and soap, then let it dry.

 - Once the dust is visible on the exposed front, brush it off.
-For a more serious residue, utilize a vacuum cleaner or a small brush to clean the exposed front of the unit.
+For a more serious residue, utilize a vacuum cleaner or a small brush to clean the unit’s exposed front.

 Q: Are wall air conditioners a lot powerful than the portable or window models?

 A: Not so.
 The portable ones are not that energy-efficient, but they could have equal cooling power.
 Wall and window models are almost the same.
 Look at the BTU label, as this would indicate the cooling power.

 Q: Can I comfortably sleep with this kind of AC?